The Queen of the Americas

 They had no children, so it was believed,

-But lived like Mary and Saint Joseph lived.
+But lived as Mary and Saint Joseph lived.

 Then, suddenly, his wife died unexpected,